Learn How to Identify Your Most Important and Lucrative SEO Keywords

 Using Google’s Keyword Planner for Keyword Research

 As mentioned above, let’s take a look at how to perform research for the keyword seo training.
-Our two-day workshops now attract attendees from all over the USA so I’ll use this search term as the seed keyword to get started with Google’s Keyword Planner.
+Our digital marketing and SEO courses now attract attendees from all over the USA so I’ll use this search term as the seed keyword to get started with Google’s Keyword Planner.
 If you’re not familiar with this tool, I recommend that you read the information provided by Google.

-You basically pay-to-play with AdWords and this can add up rather fast.
-PPC is the sprint and SEO is the marathon.
+Running Google Ads campaigns for certain keywords can be a great way to get more traffic to your website right away.
+However, you’ll pay for every click and this can add up rather fast.
+Google Ads is the sprint and SEO is the marathon.
 It’ll take you a while to achieve those page number one rankings organically but it’s the gift that keeps on giving back.
 Once your website is getting rewarded from Google with page number one listings, you’re likely to stay up there and you’ll continue to see organic search traffic to your website.

 Besides now knowing that there are 1,300 people on average searching for this keyword, Google also provides us with additional keyword ideas.
 Since you can’t only use the one and same keyword on your website, you’ll have to find a set of complementary keywords that you can use along with your primary keyword.
 Google will often produce a list of 400 – 700 keyword ideas.

-Now click the Download button to download all of the keyword data:
+Now click the Download Keyword Ideas button to download a CSV file of all of the keyword data:

-Here’s the process that I usually follow: after downloading the data into an Excel CSV file, I delete columns C and G-L since we’ll focus our attention on the Avg.
+After downloading the data into a CSV file, I usually delete columns C and G-L since we’ll focus our attention on the Avg.
 Monthly Searches, Competition and Suggested bid data only as they related to the keywords:

 I’ll then copy all of the data over to the Target Keywords tab of the Marcom workbook which is part of our Google docs process and project templates.
 You can view a detailed explanation of all of our templates as part of the free preview of our online SEO training.